Each year we run a major university-wide programme, “Pathways – Career Options for Researchers”.

 This event can only run successfully thanks to the generous support of those who have “been there themselves”.
 If you have a PhD, ideally gained within the last 10 years or so, we’d love to hear from you – you don’t have to be a Manchester alumnus.

-With the informal format of the event, there is no preparation required for taking part in Day 1, other than to give us brief career information which will be made available to delegates online.
-You tell us which times you are available (we really hope you can take part in at least 3 of the 5 sessions running on the day), and our professional Events Management team will do the rest.
+With the informal format of the event, there is no preparation required for taking part in Pathways, other than to give us brief career information which will be made available to delegates online.
+You tell us which times you are available, and our professional Events Management team will do the rest.

 On the day, we’ll organise and chair the panels for you, have lots of help on hand to let you know where you should be and to deal with any administrative issues, large or small, we’ll feed you and have (soft!) drinks on hand throughout the day in our “Green Room”, and take care of your travelling expenses.